 On average, a typical person can sweat about one liter of fluid per day.
 In cases where a person is dealing with hyperhidrosis, they could end up sweating about four times this amount.

 In most cases of hyperhidrosis, antiperspirants and other topical solutions to sweat are rendered ineffective.
 The good news is that there are several effective treatment options available for excessive sweating.

-In order to determine which treatments are best for Burnaby and Vancouver patients’ specific case, they will need to be examined by a doctor.
+In order to determine which treatments are best for Vancouver patients’ specific case, they will need to be examined by a doctor.
 During this checkup, the doctor can review the symptoms and rule out any potential underlying medical conditions.

 If everything checks out medically, a solution worth exploring is Botox treatment for hyperhidrosis.
 Botox is traditionally known as a wrinkle-prevention treatment.
 However, this injectable can also serve to paralyze the muscle of the sweat glands and reduce sweating.

 Botox for hyperhidrosis starts to take effect within four to ten days and can remain effective for up to six months after the initial injections.
 This treatment works best in areas such as the underarms and around the hairline.

 During Botox® treatments, the physician uses a small syringe to inject the solution numerous times to cover as much surface area as possible in the area where the sweating occurs.